Ailoso/KopruluAchievements/docs/actions-functions/actions.md

 By default the style is set to Terran.

+This actions takes in a `Race` Paramter as well as a `Player` Parameter, currently only `Terran, Zerg and Protoss` Styles are available

 ## Show User Profile

 This action can be used to open the User Profile as part of a custom button or game action, while in SinglePlayer the menu will pause the game until closed.